RyanLeeLY/Coolog/README.md

 * **Expandable** You can even customize your own logger and formatter, which are components of log-driver.
 Then your customized log-driver can also be added to log-engine.
 Do whatever you want in your customized logger.

 * **Web Browser Tool** Coolog provides a web browser tool, which makes it easy to debug.
-You just need to open a computer with a browser to debug the program.
-This is really convenient.

 ![BrowserTool](https://raw.githubusercontent.com/RyanLeeLY/Coolog/master/browserTool.gif)